-Oral cancer remains one of the deadliest and life threatening of all malignancies.
-According to the Oral Cancer Foundation, oral cancer will kill one person per hour, twenty four a day.
-The death rate of an oral cancer is significantly higher than most commonly heard types of cancer.
-In US alone, oral cancer will cause 13500 deaths this year.
+Oral cancer remains one of the deadliest and life-threatening of all malignancies.
+According to the Oral Cancer Foundation, oral cancer will kill one person per hour, twenty-four a day.
+The death rate of oral cancer is significantly higher than most commonly heard types of cancer.
+In the US alone, oral cancer will cause 13500 deaths this year.
 Oral cancer is constantly and diagnosed already in its late stages when it has spread to other locations, probably the lymph nodes of the neck, which made it one of the deadliest.
-Oral cancer has a high probability to cause tumors, which mean surviving the cancer can still cost one a second cancer.
+Oral cancer has a high probability to cause tumors, which mean surviving cancer can still cost one-second cancer.

 A check of physical health condition will check if one has oral cancer.
 Symptoms of oral cancer include but not limited to sore in the mouth that does not go away, lumps in the mouth, thickening of the cheek, bleeding, loose teeth, speech that slurs, and swollen lymph nodes.
 However, by the time the cancer is detected, it may already be too late.
 In its early stages, it can go unnoticed if not checked.
 There can be no pain and no obvious physical change at its advent.
 The British Columbia Cancer Agency documented more than 500 new cases of oral cancer in 2009.

 Your dentist will inspect the soft tissues of the mouth, including the gums, tongue, lips, cheek, and the roof of the mouth.
-Your dentist will check your teeth if it is loose are it no longer fits.
-A slurred speech can also be an indication of an oral cancer.
-He will also check for possible lumps around the mouth, along the jaw and neck.
-If he notices some suspicious lump or symptom that looks that it will not be going way for some time, your dentist may recommended to do a biopsy or refer you to another dental or medical professional to do a biopsy for you.
-Biopsy is taking of a sample tissue that is deemed abnormal.
+Your dentist will check your teeth if it is loose is it no longer fits.
+A slurred speech can also be an indication of oral cancer.
+He will also check for possible lumps around the mouth, along with the jaw and neck.
+If he notices some suspicious lump or symptom that looks that it will not be going away for some time, your dentist may recommend to do a biopsy or refer you to another dental or medical professional to do a biopsy for you.
+A biopsy is taking of a sample tissue that is deemed abnormal.